Dark Matter Fraction in Disk-Like Galaxies Over the Past 10 Gyr: Constraining gas geometrical parameters with 3DBarolo

 We noted that this optimization procedure does not work for random guesses on the parameter values and requires reasonably close initial estimates, such as those provided by photometric estimates.
 Additionally, the procedure is computationally intensive, with each galaxy taking approximately 20-30 minutes to optimize when running on 8-cores.
 Nevertheless, this procedure is worthwhile for studying the nature of dark matter.

 We evaluated the effectiveness of 3DBarolo+optimizer on the KROSS data, which we previously analyzed and discussed in \citet{GS21a}.
-As expected, the optimization process failed for galaxies with low SNR ($<5$), specifically those with Quality2.
+As expected, the optimization process failed for galaxies with a low S/N ($<5$), specifically those with Quality2.
 Consequently, we were compelled to exclude 56 out of 225 galaxies.
 In Figure~\ref{fig:Vnew-old}, we compare the circular velocities (computed at $R_{\rm out}$) of KROSS sample, obtained with old and new kinematic modeling techniques.
 It is noteworthy that the previous and current circular velocity measurements are in reasonable agreement, with an intrinsic scatter of 0.03 dex.
 Both Quality-1 and Quality-2 galaxies in the GS21 sample exhibit variations in their circular velocities.
-Nonetheless, we used the new measurements because assessment of data-to-model fits in the position velocity-diagram (PV-diagram) are better in the new analysis, as shown in Appendix Figure~\ref{fig:KROSS-BB}.
+Nonetheless, we used the new measurements because assessment of data-to-model fits in the PV diagram are better in the new analysis, as shown Figure~E.4-E.9 uploaded at Zenodo (see section data availability).
 Moreover, moment-map residuals stays close to zero.

-When we applied 3DBarolo and the optimizer on the KMOS3D and KGES dataset, we noticed that in some galaxies having moderate signal-to-noise levels (SNR$ \sim 3-5$), 3DBarolo was unable to identify the source mask, most-likely due to very noisy pixels.
+When we applied 3DBarolo and the optimizer on the KMOS3D and KGES dataset, we noticed that in some galaxies having moderate S/N levels ($ \sim 3-5$), 3DBarolo was unable to identify the source mask, most-likely due to very noisy pixels.
 Additionally, for certain galaxies, the optimization of the position angle was unsuccessful, although the exact cause remains unknown.
-These instances were categorized under a batch of poor SNR (low-quality) galaxies for simplification purposes.
+These instances were categorized under a batch of poor S/N (low-quality) galaxies for simplification purposes.
 In contrast, we notice that some galaxies with moderate signal-to-noise levels produced satisfactory results.
 This outcome may be attributed to the initial guess of the position angle closely aligning with the angle of the galaxy or relatively low noise in the unmasked pixels.
 It is important to acknowledge that these occurrences highlight the limitations of kinematic modeling.
 Therefore, our approach involves selecting results that are both available and reliable, i.e., where \texttt{3DBarolo} yields reliable kinematic outputs and \texttt{optimization} demonstrate success.